-KerecisTM Omega3 Wound (Kerecis) is an ADM derived from fish skin.
+KerecisTM‡ Omega3 Wound matrix, also known as MariGen Wound Dressing (Kerecis), is an ADM derived from fish skin.
 It has a high content of omega 3 fatty acids and is intended for use in burn wounds, chronic wounds, and other applications.
+A wound care specialist applies Kerecis sheets directly to a clean wound bed followed by a secondary, nonadherent wound dressing to maintain a moist wound environment.